Eastern Desert: Climate

 The Eastern Desert has a semi-arid/arid/hyper-arid climate.
 On average, the region usually receives less than 25 mm of rainfall per year in infrequent patterns.
 Most of the rainfall occurs during the winter months around the mountains.
-The presence of the mountains can create a rain shadow, for the rest of the Desert, contributing to the arid environment.
+The presence of the mountains can create a rain shadow for the rest of the Desert, contributing to the arid environment.

 Average temperatures are between 14 and 21 C in winter (November–March) and 23.1 and 23.1 C in summer (May–September).
-The weather is typically sunny however, sandstorms can occur, usually between March and June.
-The storms (khamsins) are caused by tropical air moving up from Sudan, accompanied by strong winds and an increased temperature.
-'Khamsin' comes from the Arabic word meaning fifty, as the storms occur on an average of fifty days in a year.
+The weather is typically sunny; however, sandstorms can occur, usually between March and June.
+The storms (khamsins) are caused by tropical air moving up from Sudan, accompanied by strong winds and higher temperatures.
+The term khamsin comes from the Arabic word meaning fifty, as the storms occur on an average of fifty days per year.

 Historic climate

 Carbon dating of samples of fossil tufas, a type of limestone which is deposited in the presence of high groundwater levels, has revealed that there have historically been two periods when the Eastern Desert was significantly wetter than it is today.
-These occurred in the late Pleistocene age, around 100,000 and the mid Holocene age, around 6000 years ago.
-The most recent wet period is known to be a result of summer monsoonal rains that moved over the Desert from the Indian Ocean.
-During these times, some areas of the land was swamp.
+These occurred in the late Pleistocene age, around 100,000 years ago, and the mid Holocene age, around 6,000 years ago.
+The most recent wet period is known to have been a result of summer monsoonal rains that moved over the Desert from the Indian Ocean.
+During these times, some areas of the land were swamp.
 The mountains and desert plateaus were also able to sustain more vegetation and animals.
 In between these periods the desert climate has remained mostly arid, as it is today.